Marketing Beginner Updated 2026-03-22

 What is Average Order Value (AOV)?

-Average order value (AOV) is the average dollar amount a customer spends per transaction, calculated by dividing total revenue by the number of orders — a key metric for understanding purchasing behavior and optimizing revenue growth.
+Average order value (AOV) is the average dollar amount a customer spends per transaction, calculated by dividing total revenue by the number of orders.
+A.

 What is Average Order Value (AOV)?